-We know you have a lot of choices when it comes to your eyecare.
-So here’s a few reason why we represent your best choice.
+We know you have a lot of choices when it comes to your eye care.
+So here are a few reasons why we represent your best choice.

 Board-certified optometrists and opticians are on site.
-So it doesn’t matter if you need a simple eyeglass adjustment, routine eye examination, or contact consultation, we’ve got the experienced professionals who can help.
-True one stop shopping for all your needs!
+So it doesn’t matter if you need a simple eyeglass adjustment, routine eye examination, or contact consultation, we’ve got experienced professionals who can help.
+True one-stop shopping for all your needs!

 Florida Vision Institute is in the newest, most modern eyecare facility on the Treasure Coast.
-We invite you to stop in and tour our facilities located in the Monterey Medical Center & the HealthPark One Buliding in Tradition.
-We think you’ll agree our office is the most professional and attractive of it’s kind in the area.
+We invite you to stop in and tour our facilities located in the Monterey Medical Center & the HealthPark One Building in Tradition.
+We think you’ll agree our office is the most professional and attractive of its kind in the area.